Symbols#

 - prod(*, axis=None, initial=<no value>)[source]#

-Prodsymbol.The new symbol returns the product of its elements.
+Create a symbol that returns the product of the array elements.

 - Parameters: